 Systemic consequences include immune phenomena (eg, glomerulonephritis) and septic emboli, which may affect any organ put particularly the lungs (with right sided endocarditis), kidneys, spleen, central nervous system, skin, and retina (with left-sided endocarditis).

-Do blood cultures and diagnose using Duke or European Society of Cardiology clinical criteria.
+Do blood cultures and diagnose using modified Duke or European Society of Cardiology clinical criteria.

 Treat with a prolonged course of antimicrobial therapy; surgery may be needed for mechanical complications or resistant organisms.